hannotify/hanno.codes/index.md

 # hanno.codes?

-[hanno.codes](https://hanno.codes) is the personal website of Hanno Embregts.
+[hanno.codes](https://hanno.codes) is the personal website of Hanno Embregts, an IT Consultant at Info Support (the Netherlands).
+He has extensive experience with both front- and back-end development, with a special interest in automating the software development process to the fullest.

 [More about me](/bio){: .btn .btn--primary .btn--large}